Mariupol evacuations expected after temporary cease-fire is declared

 Ukraine will resume peace talks with Russia online on Friday, a senior Ukrainian diplomat participating in the negotiations said on his Telegram channel, after tentative progress in discussions in Istanbul on Tuesday.

-David Arakhamia said Ukraine stressed the need for a meeting between Putin and Ukrainian President Volodymyr Zelensky at a venue not in Belarus or Russia.
+The diplomat, David Arakhamia, said Ukraine stressed the need for a meeting between Putin and Ukrainian President Volodymyr Zelensky at a venue not in Belarus or Russia.
 But Russian officials declined, saying the sides should first work out a more coherent draft agreement, he said.
 Ukrainian officials have said any peace deal should be signed by the two leaders.

 The two sides have been exploring ways for Ukraine to become a neutral country as part of a broader peace deal.
 Ukrainian officials have demanded a cease-fire and the withdrawal of Russian forces to the borders that existed on Feb.
 23 — a day before Russia launched its invasion, Arakhamia said.